team-charls/jpegls-wic-codec/default.ruleset.md

 - C26494: Variable 'x' is uninitialized.
 Always initialize an object
 **Rationale**: many false warnings due to output parameters.
 Other analyzers are better as they check if the variable is used before initialized.

+- C26821:  Consider using gsl::span instead of std::span to guarantee runtime bounds safety (gsl.view).
+**Rationale**: see C26481.